KianBahia/art-portfolio/README.md

 ## Adding or changing art — the only files you touch

 Everything on the site is driven by three data files.
-You never edit React code.

 ### 1. A new painting → `src/data/artworks.js`